wallarm/product-documentation/docs/4.10/installation/inline/kubernetes/sidecar-proxy/customization.md

           key: <base64-encoded-private-key>
     ```

-If you are upgrading from version 4.10.6 or earlier to 4.10.7, please follow the [specific upgrade instructions][sidecar-upgrade-docs].
+If you are upgrading from version 4.10.6 or earlier, please follow the [specific upgrade instructions][sidecar-upgrade-docs].
 This update introduces a breaking change, requiring solution re-installation.

 ### Enabling additional NGINX modules